royratcliffe/usbtc08r/README.md

 ## Installation

-You can install the development version of `usbtc08r` like so, starting with `devtools` if not already installed:
+You can install the development version of `usbtc08r` as follows, starting with `devtools` if not already installed:

 ``` r
 install.packages("devtools")